HassanSherwani/Deep-Learning-Project-II/Machine_Translation/README.md

 # Machine Translation

 The objective is to convert an English sentence to its German counterpart using a Neural Machine Translation (NMT) system.
-This assignment applies traditional language model & sequence to sequence model.
+This excercise applies traditional language model & sequence to sequence model.

 # Modules<br>